 The prefixes 'rem-' and 'rex-' suppress both printing and filtering in the command.
-The only result of such a modified command is the resulting list to be remembered for subsequent '~N, N' parameter addressing, Section 4.5 [Addressing], page 15.
+The only result of such a modified command is the resulting list to be remembered for subsequent '~N, N' parameter addressing, Section 4.5 [Addressing], page 23.

-The commands that can be modified by these prefixes include !minor, !tmajor, !inpfield, !isconn, !equiv, !hasfan, !bwidth3, !mhash.
-Find the current list of all modifiable commands by calling 'macek -Hc'.
+The commands that can be modified by these prefixes include !minor, !tmajor, !inpfield, !isconn, !equiv, !hasfan, !bwidth3, !mhash, !msize, !hasgirth, !isomorph, !repres.
+Find out the current list of all modifiable commands by calling 'macek -Hc'.